| | Jesper Juul

 characters and open player positions become more detailed movie characters;

+the simulation is converted into specific events.
 Correspondingly, if we recount a game of chess, our playing of the entire

 Half-Life game or a multi player game of Starcraft, the existents and